appacademy/workstations/README.md

 ### Install workstation-admin.

-This will install and configure the workstation, running the dotfiles scripts, augmenting them, and adding hooks for maintenance scripts to run.
+This will add the extra packages and configuration needed to for this repo to work properly.

 ```
 setup/install